KrLite/Pierced/README.md

 **Pierced** supports most of the `TOML` features:

-- Basic strings and literal strings[^literal strings]
+- Basic strings and literal strings[^literal_strings]
+- Multiline basic strings and literal strings[^literal_strings]

-[literal strings]: Literal strings can be read, but they will be seen the same as basic strings for now.
+[^literal_strings]: Literal strings can be read, but they will be seen the same as basic strings for now.
 All the strings are saved as literal strings in case of complex escaping.

-- Multiline basic strings and literal strings[^literal strings]
 - Boolean values
-- Integer(bin, oct, dec and hex) values and float values with underscores[^scientific notation]
+- Integer(bin, oct, dec and hex) values and float values with underscores[^scientific_notation]

-[scientific notation]: Scientific notation is not supported yet.
+[^scientific_notation]: Scientific notation is not supported yet.

 - (±)nan and (±)infinity
 - Full-line comments and inline comments